GeneralA6/menu-handler/README.md

 - [loop](#loop) - loop all elements inside the innerContainer using Tab key.
 - [openDelay](#openDelay) - sets delay in miliseconds before menu starts opening.
 - [closeDelay](#closeDelay) - sets delay in miliseconds before menu starts closing.
+- [debounce](#debounce) - sets debounce treshhold in miliseconds on menu liseteners.
 - [openOnHover](#openOnHover) - triggers opening of a menu by mouse enter.
 - [menuFunc](#menuFunc) - function to handle on your own of the specific menu.